kaazing/gateway/doc/admin-reference/r_conf_service.md

 **Required?** Optional; **Occurs:** zero or more; **Where** `protocol` can be ws, wss, http, https, ssl, tcp, or udp

-Use the `protocol.bind` element to configure network protocol bindings for your ${gateway.cap} services.
-Configure `protocol.bind` as an accept-option or a connect-option to bind a URI or URIs on which ${the.gateway} can accept or make connections. ${the.gateway.cap} binds the URI or port or IP address specified in the `protocol.bind` element to bind the public URI in the `accept` or `connect` element to the URI or port or IP address
+Use the `protocol.bind` element to configure network protocol bindings for your Gateway services.
+Configure `protocol.bind` as an accept-option or a connect-option to bind a URI or URIs on which the Gateway can accept or make connections.
+The Gateway binds the URI or port or IP address specified in the `protocol.bind` element to bind the public URI in the `accept` or `connect` element to the URI or port or IP address

 </p>
 Specify any of the following protocol schemes: